 - Sewer replacement: Any work involving sewer lines is likely to require a permit because of safety codes that must be met.

-- Water Heater: Replacing a water heater is considered a large plumbing project and will most often require a permit from the county.
-There are water heater safety regulations that need to observed.
+- Water heater: Replacing a water heater is considered a large plumbing project and will most often require a permit from the county.
+There are water heater safety regulations that need to be observed.

 - Moving existing plumbing to a different location: Whenever plumbing is moved from one location to another, it is considered a remodel.
 Building code requirements must be observed, and a permit will be required.